Optimal Scheduling Policy for Minimizing Age of Information with a Relay: Introduction

-However, connectivity between sensors and destination nodes cannot be always established.
-In fact, in sensor networks, it is common to have relay nodes which help sensors to save limited power and to deliver sampled data to destination nodes \cite{Hou_TWC2005, Lloyd_TCOMP2007}.
-Recently, a few works consider AoI in relay networks \cite{Simiscuka_IWCMC2018, Cao_ICC2020, Zhou_WCSP2019, Hu_IOTJ2020, Talak_Allerton2017, Moradian_WCNC2020, Maatouk_ITW2018}.
-In \cite{Simiscuka_IWCMC2018}, AoI is used as one of evaluation criteria for designing IoT multimedia system.
-When unmanned-aerial vehicles (UAVs) take role of relay between sensors and destination nodes, AoI-minimizing system design investigated in \cite{Cao_ICC2020, Zhou_WCSP2019, Hu_IOTJ2020}.
-For single-pair of a sensor and a destination node, \cite{Cao_ICC2020} formulates an optimization problem which jointly determines trajectory and communication strategy for minimizing maximum peak AoI.
-Also, for multiple sensors and single destination, the authors of \cite{Zhou_WCSP2019} proposed AoI-based trajectory to minimize sum AoI of sensors.
-When UAV is able to transfers energy to sensors, strategy of UAV for positioning, energy transfer, and data collection is investigate in \cite{Hu_IOTJ2020}.
-Also, in multi-hop network, \cite{Talak_Allerton2017} studied AoI-minimizing routing schemes.
-In wireless relay network which consists of a source, a relay and a destination node, average AoI is analyzed in \cite{Moradian_WCNC2020, Maatouk_ITW2018}.
-Under random access protocol, \cite{Moradian_WCNC2020} optimizes the transmission probability.
-Optimal generation rate of status is found in \cite{Maatouk_ITW2018}.
+Recently, some initial studies considered AoI in relay networks \cite{Simiscuka_IWCMC2018, Cao_ICC2020, Zhou_WCSP2019, Hu_IOTJ2020, Talak_Allerton2017, Moradian_WCNC2020, Maatouk_ITW2018, Arafa_TWC2019, Sun_INfocom2018, Beytur_BLACK}.
+In \cite{Simiscuka_IWCMC2018}, AoI is used as one of the evaluation criteria for designing IoT multimedia systems with a relay.
+AoI-minimizing system design was investigated in \cite{Cao_ICC2020, Zhou_WCSP2019, Hu_IOTJ2020} when unmanned-aerial vehicles (UAVs) take the role of relay between sensors and destination nodes.
+For a single-pair of a sensor and a destination node, \cite{Cao_ICC2020} formulated an optimization problem to jointly determine the trajectory and communication strategy for minimizing the peak AoI in a single-pair scenario. \cite{Zhou_WCSP2019} focused on trajectory optimization to minimize the sum AoI for multiple sensors and a single destination. \cite{Hu_IOTJ2020} assumed UAVs can transfer energy to sensors, and a joint strategy for positioning, energy transfer, and data collection was investigated.
+In \cite{Talak_Allerton2017}, AoI-minimizing problem was considred in a multi-hop network with interference, leading to the study of a policy that minimizes AoI by determining a subset of pairs that can communicate.
+Average AoI in a wireless relay network consisting of a source, a relay, and a destination node is analyzed in \cite{Moradian_WCNC2020, Maatouk_ITW2018, Arafa_TWC2019}.
+In \cite{Moradian_WCNC2020}, the transmission probability was optimized under a random access protocol. \cite{Maatouk_ITW2018} characterized the optimal generation rate of updates, while \cite{Arafa_TWC2019} considered an energy-harvesting system where a source and a relay utilize harvested energy to deliver updates to a destination node. \cite{Arafa_TWC2019} investigated an AoI-minimizing transmission policy for the source and the relay, assuming prior knowledge of the time when energy is harvested.
+For multiple source and destination pairs, \cite{Sun_INfocom2018} explored the scheduling of updates when an update is generated randomly.
+It was shown that selecting the last generated update from the source with the maximum age is optimal in a probabilistic sense when the scheduler can choose a single source to update at each time. \cite{Beytur_BLACK} proposed the maximum-age difference scheduling policy for a server that selects one source to update.